18 House Hunting Tips From Real Estate Experts

 Tip 9: Spend a night or two in several neighborhoods to get a feel for them

-Reading statistics, researching schools, and analyzing over Google Maps will only get you so far.
-If you have time and a small vacation budget, spend a couple of nights in your prospective neighborhoods.
+Reading statistics, checking school ratings, and scrolling Google Maps will only get you so far.
+If you have time and a small vacation budget, spend a couple of nights in the neighborhoods you’re considering.
+Walk around, grab coffee, pop into local shops, and just get a feel for what everyday life actually looks like there.
+It’s one of the best ways to figure out if a place really feels like home.

 You won’t know until you go, and even if you think you’ll be flexible to whatever community your dream home happens to be in, neighbors and neighborhoods play a big part in your quality of life post-move-in.